rbrockway/ansible/test/README.md

 ## Minikube

 Minikube does not play well with NFS mounted home directories in Linux.
 If you don't know what this means then you don't have one.
-A work around is to set the home directory for Mikikube to something else:
+A work around is to set the home directory for Minikube to something else:

 $ sudo mkdir /srv/$USER
+$ sudo chown $USER /srv/$USER
 $ export MINIKUBE_HOME=/srv/$USER

 Reference: